What is Pure Vanilla Extract?

 Pure vanilla extract is derived from vanilla bean essential oils.
 How do you remove vanilla bean essential oils from a vanilla bean?
-By submersing it in alcohol for up to six months.
+By submersing it in aged alcohol.

 If your vanilla extract says "Pure" but contains more than two ingredients (vanilla beans & spirits), then you are getting a watered-down, sugar-infused and corn-syrup heavy vanilla.
 If your "Pure" vanilla extract is black, then it is highly-diluted with caramel colors and stabilizers.
 Real vanilla extract isn't black.
 It's amber.

 So My "Pure" Vanilla Extract isn't Pure?